Comparing the face rings of a boolean complex and its barycentric subdivision: Introduction

 We consider this question at the generality of boolean complexes, a generalization of simplicial complexes (see Section~\ref{sec:background} for definitions and notation).
 If $\Delta$ is a boolean complex, then $\kk[\Delta]$ is an {\em algebra with straightening law (ASL)} \cite{eisenbud1980introduction, hodge-algebras}, and $\kk[\Sd\Delta]$ is the associated {\em discrete ASL}.
 R. Stanley \cite{stanley1991f} observed that this implies that the depth of $\kk[\Delta]$ is at least that of $\kk[\Sd\Delta]$.
 Then, A. Duval \cite{duval1997free} showed that in fact the depths are {\em equal}.
 Much more recently, A. Conca and M. Varbaro demonstrated that this is an example of a general phenomenon tying the rings together closely: the discrete ASL associated to any ASL is a squarefree Gr\"obner degeneration of it, and Conca and Varbaro's spectacular result \cite{conca2020square} then implies they have all the same extremal Betti numbers when resolved over the polynomial ring whose indeterminates index the ASL generators (and therefore, they have the same depth).

 In the special case of $\kk[\Delta]$ and $\kk[\Sd\Delta]$, recent work of A. Adams and V. Reiner \cite{adams-reiner} conjectured a further close connection.
 These rings share a common parameter subring $\kk[\Theta]$ (see Section~\ref{sec:background} for notation).
-Adams and Reiner conjectured \cite[Conjecture~6.1]{adams-reiner} that, when resolved over $\kk[\Theta]$, {\em all} the Betti numbers of $\kk[\Delta]$ and $\kk[\Sd\Delta]$ are equal.
-Furthermore, if a group $G$ of automorphisms acts on $\Delta$ (and therefore also on $\Sd \Delta$), the parameter subring $\kk[\Theta]$ is pointwise-fixed, and Adams and Reiner conjectured that the equviariant Betti numbers, which are refinements of the Betti numbers taking values in the Grothendieck ring of $G$ over $\kk$, are then equal.
+Adams and Reiner conjectured that, when resolved over $\kk[\Theta]$, {\em all} the Betti numbers of $\kk[\Delta]$ and $\kk[\Sd\Delta]$ are equal.
+In fact, they conjectured something stronger \cite[Conjecture~6.1]{adams-reiner}.
+If a group $G$ of automorphisms acts on $\Delta$ (and therefore also on $\Sd \Delta$), the parameter subring $\kk[\Theta]$ is pointwise-fixed, and Adams and Reiner's conjecture states that the equivariant Betti numbers, which are refinements of the Betti numbers taking values in the Grothendieck ring of $G$ over $\kk$, are then equal (see Section~\ref{sec:nonconstructive} for more detail on the Grothendieck ring).
 These conjectures carry no hypothesis on the characteristic of $\kk$, or on the boolean complex $\Delta$ (beyond finiteness).

 After a version of Adams and Reiner's preprint appeared on the arXiv, S. Murai posed the following question, upgraded to a conjecture by Adams \cite[Conjecture~3.3.4]{adams2023further}, about a further strengthening of this conjecture.